andrewmilson/ministark/README.md

 |:--:|:--:|
 | *Generating the proof* | *Verifying the proof*

-In this example the prover generates a proof that proves integrity of a brainf**k program that outputs "Hello World!".
+In this example the prover generates a proof that proves integrity of a brainf**k program that outputs "Hello World".
 The verifier uses the proof, brainf\*\*k source code and output to verify execution integrity without executing the program at all.
 To run this demo locally:

 ```bash
 # generate the proof